How to Apply for the CNA Program

 - The Health Forms packet is available to download from the Ventura College Website at Departments>Academic>Certified Nursing Assistant>Applications and Forms or you may pick one up at the Health Science Center Office (HSC-111).

 - Make an appointment with your Healthcare Provider or Ventura College Student Health to complete the Health Forms.
 Bring any immunization documentation you may have to your appointment.
+IMPORTANT: The physical examination must be done no earlier than 90 days prior to the start of clinical (no earlier than May 30 for the fall semester and October 15 for the spring semester).

 - Immunization and Health Requirements: